Making great literacy lessons easy. Why join Plazoom?

 The expanded noun phrase is one of those features of writing that has become a ‘must have’ for pupils – one that maybe their teachers might not remember ever having learned about.

-We can argue all we like about how well grammar was taught in years gone by … perhaps there were some things that pupils were just encouraged or expected to use without being given a specific label.
+We can argue all we like about how well grammar was taught in years gone by.
+Perhaps there were some things that pupils were just encouraged or expected to use without being given a specific label.

 As a result, the term ‘expanded noun phrase’ can cause a little confusion, self-doubt or even mild panic.
 Fear not, here are some tips to sharpen your subject knowledge and teach with confidence.

-First, what is a noun phrase?
+What is a noun phrase?

 You know what a noun is, don’t you?
 Of course you do.
 A noun phrase is simply a group of words (actually, usually just a pair of words) that collectively does the job of the noun.
-Typically, this involves nothing more complicated than including some sort of determiner.
-For example, car is a noun; a car is a noun phrase, as is the car, my car and this car.

-Okay, so what is an expanded noun phrase?
+So what is an expanded noun phrase?

 An expanded noun phrase is simply a noun phrase that has more information added to it in order to clarify what you mean or provide a better description.

-Here are some examples of expanded noun phrases: the lovely teacher; a picture of my little, red car; the centre of the universe; a big, jam doughnut with cream on the top.
 Can you see what the original noun phrase might have been and, therefore, how it has been expanded?

-It is often useful to have a constant reminder of these points, which is we we’ve created a range of interactive SPaG displays to brighten up your classroom or corridors, using striking images and example text to help the concepts stick.
+It is often useful to have a constant reminder of these points, which is why we’ve created a range of interactive SPaG displays to brighten up your classroom or corridors, using striking images and example text to help the concepts stick.

 Why do expanded noun phrases matter?

-First of all, think of what the examples above would be without expansion: this building, my car, the centre and a doughnut.
 It’s clear to see how much more precise – and probably more interesting – the expanded ones are, with the extra detail.

 For teachers, however, they are one of those things that pupils have to both know about and be able to produce as part of greater depth writing.
 They could also pop up in the end of KS2 Grammar, Punctuation and Spelling Test.